-If we seek shareholder approval, we will complete our initial business combination only if we receive an ordinary resolution under Cayman Islands law, which requires the affirmative vote of a majority of the shareholders who attend and vote at a general meeting of the company.
+If we seek shareholder approval, we will complete our initial business combination only if we receive an ordinary resolution under Cayman Islands law, which requires the affirmative vote of a majority of the shareholders who attend and vote at a general meeting of the Company.
 In such case, pursuant to the terms of a letter agreement entered into with us, our initial shareholders have agreed (and their permitted transferees will agree) to vote their founder shares and any public shares held by them in favor of our initial business combination.
-Our directors and officers also have agreed to vote in favor of our initial business combination with respect to public shares acquired by them, if any.
-We expect that at the time of any shareholder vote relating to our initial business combination, our initial shareholders and their permitted transferees will own at least 20% of our issued and outstanding ordinary shares entitled to vote thereon.
+Our directors and officers also have agreed to vote in favor of our initial business combination, our initial shareholders and their permitted transferees will agree) to vote their permitted transferees will own at least 20% of our issued and outstanding ordinary shares entitled to vote thereon.
 Each public shareholder may elect to redeem their public shares without voting and, if they do vote, irrespective of whether they vote for or against the proposed business combination.
 In addition, our initial shareholders have entered into a letter agreement with us, pursuant to which they have agreed to waive their redemption rights with respect to their founder shares and any public shares held by them in connection with the completion of a business combination.
-Our directors and officers have also entered into the letter agreement, imposing similar obligations on them with respect to public shares acquired by them, if any.
+Our directors and on public shares held by them in connection with the completion of a business combination, our initial shareholders have entered into the letter agreement, imposing similar obligations on them with respect to public shares acquired by them, if any.